- Hard to argue with a business that went from $0 to $1MM in revenue in a year.

 |11.
 Great branding?||Pass: (Huzzah for UX cofounder)|

-- Bad: not sure why this would be a winner-take-all market.
+- The monopoly question: Bad: not sure why this would be a winner-take-all market.
 Should be a fairly profitable and straightforward e-commerce play.

-- Good: Startup professionals who were both reasonably senior at exit to start this company.
+- The people question: Good: Startup professionals who were both reasonably senior at exit to start this company.
 Bootstrapped.